poseidon/typhoon/docs/cl/azure.md

 Check the list of valid [machine types](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/) and their [specs](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes-general).
 Use `az vm list-skus` to get the identifier.

 !!! warning
-    Unlike AWS and GCP, Azure requires its *virtual* networks to have unique, non-overlapping IPv4 CIDRs (yeah, go figure).
+    Unlike AWS and GCP, Azure requires its *virtual* networks to have non-overlapping IPv4 CIDRs (yeah, go figure).
 Instead of each cluster just using `10.0.0.0/16` for instances, each Azure cluster's `host_cidr` must be non-overlapping (e.g. 10.0.0.0/20 for the 1st cluster, 10.0.16.0/20 for the 2nd cluster, etc).

 !!! warning
     Do not choose a `controller_type` smaller than `Standard_DS1_v2`.
 Smaller instances are not sufficient for running a controller.